noahbenson/phamt/README.md

   * Write/publish a benchmarks notebook to compare runtimes performace of `PHAMT` and `THAMT` to other similar Python data structures.
   * Write more documentation.
-  * Implement GitHub Actions testing for a variety of computer architectures.
-  * Write a companion Python-only version.
   * Publish to PyPI.

 ## License